Active until Sunday, August 23. For public safety, certain trails are restricted from 8 a.m. to 5 p.m.

 Upcoming Classes

-Where: Washington Activity Center; 2240 W Citrus Way, Phoenix or Virtual through Webex
+Where: Washington Activity Center Multi-purpose room; 2240 W Citrus Way

-In-person attendance is highly recommended for collaboration and idea sharing.
-WebEx will be offered for those unable to attend in-person.
-This is NOT the application training provided by the Neighborhood Block Watch Grant Program (NBWGP).
+This is NOT the required training provided by the Neighborhood Block Watch Grant Program (NBWGP).

 Past Workshops and Presentations